Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

    :alt: Rubber Feet
    :align: center

-From here, we will want to make sure our voltage is set correctly.
-On the back of the printer, there is a voltage switch that has two settings: 110 or 220V depending on which country you are using the R1+ Plus.
+From here, we will want to make sure your voltage is set correctly.
+On the back of the printer, there is a voltage switch that has two settings: 110V or 220V depending on which country you are using the R1+ Plus.
 Make sure it is compatible with your country code.
 You can use the end of one of the included allen wrenches to slide the switch.

 .. image:: images/vswitch.gif
    :alt: Volts
    :align: center

 From here you’ll want to connect the power cord to the designated area on the back of the printer and then plug it into an AC outlet.
 Now go ahead and turn on the printer.

 ---------------
 Installing the required software